 Somewhere my family has previously only visited as a day trip from Queenstown or Wanaka, I was really looking forward to spending some extended time in Arrowtown.
-It plays neighbour to both of these touristy, bustling cities (if you could call Wanaka that), but this historic mining town remains charming, authentic and a spot well worth visiting.
+It plays neighbour to both of these massive populated tourist towns, but this historic mining town remains charming, authentic and a spot well worth visiting.
 Arrowtown itself is nestled in the valley next to the sparkling Arrow River, and is surrounded by mountain ranges and ski-fields (Coronet Peak and The Remarkables in particular).
 It isn’t just a winter spot though, Lake Hayes is beautiful all year round, and entirely swimmable during the summer.

 There are a number of things to do in Arrowtown, depending on the time of year and the weather.
 Here is a list of some of my favourite things to do:

 - Gold-panning: you can’t go to a historic gold-mining town and not go panning for gold!
 The best part is that there is definitely still gold to be found, so who knows, you may walk away rich (and if not in dollar value, I’m sure you’ll be richer for the experience 🙂 ).
 A great place to go gold-panning is from Dudley’s Cottage, which also serves as a gift shop and a cafe and is located just at the end of the main street.

 - Walk the main street: Buckingham Street is the main street of Arrowtown and is so picturesque that it has essentially become an icon.
 There are lots of quaint little shops which are worth a window stop at the very least, and one place that I will insist you go inside is The Remarkable Sweet Shop – the extensive array of fudge flavours is almost astonishing, and they let you try (many) before you buy!
 There is a lot of boutique shopping to be had in Arrowtown.